 I look forward to meeting you and seeing if we are a good fit for one another!
 Please take a look at my website for additional information, clips of my own compositions and recitals as well as my professional curriculum vitae (resume) at www.johnathanbosse.weebly.com.

 I love seeing my students express themselves utilizing music as their medium, exploring emotion, culture and history while paving the way for their own musical career.
 Performance is a form of emotional exploration that helps students in music express their needs in different ways.
 Outside of the academic research proving the benefits of studying music, I've found a greater assett that music establishes; emotional health.
 While exploring poetry and pairing that with expression and performance, I believe music creates more well-rounded individuals through self-reflection and emotional growth.
+I've been very blessed to receive national attention for my teaching, and currently hold appoints in the public and private setting at both k-12 and higher education.

 He is amazing!!!